Temple Beth Israel Cemetery

 The Temple Beth Israel Cemetery, also known as the Hebrew Cemetery, is a Jewish cemetery located at 420 North West Avenue in Jackson, Michigan.
 It was listed on the National Register of Historic Places in 2009.
+It is owned by Temple Beth Israel, the second-oldest Reform synagogue in Michigan.

 History

 Early Detroit had a prominent Jewish community, out of which the first Jewish congregation in Michigan, the Temple Beth El, was founded in 1850.
 Jewish communities gradually moved west, into Ypsilanti, Ann Arbor, and Jackson.
 The very first Jews in Jackson were Jacob Hirsch and Jacob Levy, who arrived in 1842.
 Others followed, building up a small community.
 In 1859, the first burial in what is now the Temple Beth Israel Cemetery took place, of Rosa Hirsch, wife of Jacob Hirsch.
 It was not until 1860 that the deed was recorded, recognizing ownership of the land, and not until 1861 that the Hebrew Association was formed, for the purpose of maintaining and improving the land.

 Jackson's Beth Israel congregation was officially formed in 1862, the second Reform congregation in Michigan.
 In 1937 ownership and control of the cemetery was transferred to the Temple.
-In the 21st century, the cemetery remains in uses, the oldest such Jewish cemetery in Michigan.
+In the 21st century, the cemetery remains in use, and is the oldest such Jewish cemetery in Michigan.